 Are you wondering how to open RAR files on Mac?
 You can extract the RAR files by using an Unarchiver app.
 Learn how you can open and extract these files in this new post!

-However, you need a third-party app to open and extract RAR files and this is what we will be discussing in the next parts of this article.
+However, RAR is a proprietary archive format, macOS cannot open them locally, so you need a third-party app to open and extract RAR files and this is what we will be discussing in the next parts of this article.

 What makes PowerMyMac – Unarchiver extra special?
 It offers other modules exclusively for your Mac.
 It can clean, optimize and troubleshoot your device.
 All these features are found inside one program.